 In 1973, Katherine met David Kellett when he started working at the Aberdeen abattoir.
 He was a hard, heavy drinker who had lost his previous job working for the railways at Coffs Harbour after a train hit a school bus and killed six children.
 His heavy drinking was attributed to the accident and he was eventually fired.

-While he was dating Katherine, he would sometimes “partner” with her twin sister.
-I can’t find out if this was on purpose, an agreed upon arrangement or if he was always so drunk he couldn’t tell them apart?
+While he was dating Katherine, David would sometimes “partner” with her twin sister.
+I can’t find out if this was on purpose, an agreed-upon arrangement or if he was always so drunk he couldn’t tell them apart?
 But in any context, it’s fucking gross.

 In 1974, Katherine and David got married.
 She arrived at the service on her motorcycle and David was already near blackout drunk at the altar.
 So obviously, that marriage was off to a great start.
 Barbara gave David some motherly advice for marrying her daughter.
 She said, according to David Kellett:

 “You better watch this one or she’ll fucking kill you.
 Stir her up the wrong way or do the wrong thing and you’re fucked, don’t ever think of playing up on her.
 She’ll fucking kill you.
 She’s got a screw loose.”